OPENDAP/opendap-website-angular/public/Site/support/faq/03_server-issues/06_catalog-not-valid.md

     DEBUG: AggServer: catalog config
     </usr/local/jakarta-tomcat-4.1.27-LE-jdk14/content/thredds/dodsC/catalogConfig.xml> is not valid (04-04-19 10:57:09 )

-From: Tony Jolibois <tjolibois at cls.fr>

 The error didn't come from the catalog itself, but from the network configuration of my computer.
 In the configuration catalog of the AS server, there are some http URLs:

     <!DOCTYPE catalog SYSTEM "http://www.unidata.ucar.edu/projects/THREDDS/xml/AggServerCatalog.dtd">
     <catalog name="MERCATOR DODS Aggregation Server Catalog" version="0.6"